otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    message of the DAKE (DAKE-3 with a Prekey Publication Message attached).
 See the [Prekey Publication message](#prekey-publication-message) section for details.
-1. Server verifies the received values:
+1. The Prekey Server verifies the received values:
    1. For every value, check the integrity.
    1. If Client and Prekey Profiles are present:
       1. Validate the Client Profiles as defined in the